Kingmaker (film): Production

-Sol Kyung-gu was cast in the film in July 2018 as politician and Lee Sun-kyun as political strategist.
+Sul Kyung-gu was cast in the film in July 2018 as politician and Lee Sun-kyun as political strategist.
 Director Byun Sung-Hyun and Sol Kyung-gu are working together after 2017 crime thriller film The Merciless.
 On March 29, 2019, on completion of cast line-up the script reading site was revealed by releasing photos.

 Director Byun Sung-Hyun worked with his old team for the film.
 Art director Han Ah-reum, Kim Hong-jip and Lee Jin-hee (music) and Lee Gil-gyu, director of Lighting have worked with him on The Merciless.
 The film was produced with an estimated cost of ₩12 billion.

-Principal photography began on March 25, 2019.
+Principal photography began on March 25, 2019. and It ended in July 30, 2019.

 Release

 The film was scheduled for release on December 29, 2021 but due to fresh wave of COVID-19 pandemic it has been postponed to January 2022 to coincide with Korean New Year holiday.
 It was released on January 26, 2022.

 The film was officially invited in competition section of the 24th Udine Far East Film Festival held from April 22 to 30, 2022.